 Not all safety glasses use the same lens material.
 You can find safety glasses with lenses made from Polycarbonate, NXT, Acrylic, and Glass.
-Polycarbonate is by far the most commonly used, but you need to be aware of the other materials because they all have pros and cons.
+Polycarbonate is the most commonly used, but you need to be aware of the other materials because they all have pros and cons.

-|NXT & Trivex||Excellent Impact Resistance|
+|NXT & Trivex||Excellent impact resistance

 Step 3: Know Your Frame & Lens Options

 - Lens Coatings — Lens coatings are used to improve the functionality of safety glasses.
-Anti-fog coatings are one of the most popular as they reduce or eliminate lens fogging.
+Anti-fog coatings are the most popular as they reduce or eliminate lens fogging.
 Other standard options are a hard coat, hydrophobic, anti-reflective, blue light blocking, and mirrored coatings.

 - Lens Tints — Lens color is a critical consideration for safety eyewear.
 For indoor and low-light environments, clear lenses are the most common.
 Shaded lenses are typically used outdoors to protect from bright sunlight.
 While specialty lens tints are available for special hazards or light conditions, such as weld flash or arc flash protection.

 - Comfort and Design — The aesthetics and comfort of your safety glasses are essential.
 Nobody wants to wear a pair of uncomfortable safety glasses for hours on end.
 Look for eyewear that’s lightweight and has been designed ergonomically to be comfortably worn for extended periods.
 There are plenty of attractive styles with extra comfort features, such as soft nosepieces, rubber temples, and ergonomic frames.
 You can also find styles with different frame sizes to accommodate users with small or large faces.